softcreations01/Open-source-Hacktoberfest/CONTRIBUTING.md

 Thank you for contributing to OAU-GDSC-CLOUD-Hacktoberfest.
 Your contributions make a difference, and we appreciate your support!

-Happy Codign & Hacking! 🚀
+Happy Coding & Hacking! 🚀